poltak/LockerDB/README.md

 while the values may be any valid [primitive Java data
 	type](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html).

-Items may be added and removed through interaction with your current bag.
+Items may be added, removed, and manipulated through interaction with your current bag.